httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 For interoperability, it's important that generic implementations be complete and follow the algorithms closely; see {{strict}}.
 To aid this, a common test suite is being maintained by the community at <https://github.com/httpwg/structured-header-tests>.

-Implementers should note that dictionaries and parameters are order-preserving maps.
+Implementers should note that Dictionaries and Parameters are order-preserving maps.
 Some fields may not convey meaning in the ordering of these data types, but it should still be exposed so that applications which need to use it will have it available.

-Likewise, implementations should note that it's important to preserve the distinction between tokens and strings.
+Likewise, implementations should note that it's important to preserve the distinction between Tokens and Strings.
 While most programming languages have native types that map to the other types well, it may be necessary to create a wrapper "token" object or use a parameter on functions to assure that these types remain separate.

 The serialisation algorithm is defined in a way that it is not strictly limited to the data types defined in {{types}} in every case.
 For example, Decimals are designed to take broader input and round to allowed values.